Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Main results

 \begin{definition} For $n\geq 3$ and $D\geq 2,$ define $\mathcal{P}_n(D)$ as the class of all design distributions $\P_\sX \in \mM$, such that for any $0 < \eta \leq \sqrt{\log n}\, \sup_{x \in [0,1]}t_n(x),$

-We call \eqref{eq.LDP} the local $D$-doubling property, or local doubling property when the constant $D$ is irrelevant or unambiguous. \end{definition} The restriction $x\in [0,1]$ allows to include distributions with Lebesgue densities that are discontinuous at $0$ or $1.$ For instance the uniform distribution on $[0,1]$ is $2$-doubling, but since $\P_\sX[-3\eta,\eta]/\P_\sX[-2\eta,0]=\infty,$ \eqref{eq.LDP} does not hold if the supremum includes $x=-\eta.$
+We call \eqref{eq.LDP} the local $D$-doubling property, or local doubling property when the constant $D$ is irrelevant or unambiguous.
+A design distribution $\P_\sX$ satisfies the (global) doubling property if \eqref{eq.LDP} holds for all $\eta>0.$ Denote by $\mP_G(D)$ the space of all globally doubling measures in $\mM$. \end{definition} The restriction $x\in [0,1]$ allows to include distributions with Lebesgue densities that are discontinuous at $0$ or $1.$ For instance the uniform distribution on $[0,1]$ is $2$-doubling, but since $\P_\sX[-3\eta,\eta]/\P_\sX[-2\eta,0]=\infty,$ \eqref{eq.LDP} does not hold if the supremum includes $x=-\eta.$